kmarler18/kmarler18/README.md

 Hi, I’m Kyle.

 I’m currently studying Web Dev at Sinclair Community College in Dayton, OH.
+You can check out my Linkedin profile <a href="https://www.linkedin.com/in/kylemarler1/" target="_blank">here<a/>.

-I also do voice acting and session singing.
-You can check out my website in my profile.
+I'm also a professional voice actor and session singer.
+You can check that out <a href="https://kmarler18.wixsite.com/website" target="_blank">here<a/>.

 <!---